 - an emollient to add to bath water or use in the shower

-The difference between lotions, creams and ointments is the amount of oil and water they contain.
-Ointments contain the most oil so can be quite greasy, but they are the most effective at keeping moisture in the skin.
+The difference between lotions, creams and ointments is the amount of oil they contain.
+Ointments contain the most oil so they can be quite greasy, but are the most effective at keeping moisture in the skin.

 If you have been using a particular emollient for some time, it may eventually become less effective or may start to irritate your skin.

 How to use emollients